XiangruL/Operating-Systems/README.md

 - as_destroy: free all pages still exist in process's page table and this should hold either coremap lock or page table lock, which depends on your design
 - as_copy: copy every attribute in your addrspace structure, this should also hold a lock since old addrspace may be changed by `swapout` at the same time
 - vm_fault: use many KASSERTs helps a lot, and still need to consider synchronization problems
-- sys_sbrk: notice if heap shrinks, all page on the outside of new heap should be destroyed
+- sys_sbrk: notice if heap shrinks, all heap pages on the outside of new heap should be destroyed

 ### Swapping